ELLIOTT SCHOOL OF INTERNATIONAL AFFAIRS

 Admission to master’s programs in the Elliott School is highly competitive.
 To be considered for admission, applicants must present a bachelor’s degree from an accredited college or university.
 Scores on the general test of the Graduate Record Examination are required for Master of Arts applicants and encouraged but not required for Master of International Policy and Practice applicants.
 In addition, the applicant’s motivation, professional experience, and academic preparation in economics and foreign language study will be considered in the selection process.
 Eight years of professional experience are generally required of Master of International Policy and Practice applicants.

-The following additional requirements pertain to all applicants whose native language is not English and who have not graduated from a college or university in which English is the language of instruction-Applicants are required to submit scores from the Test of English as a Foreign Language (TOEFL) or the academic International English Language Testing System (IELTS).
-To be considered for admission, applicants are normally expected to have a minimum score of 600 (paper-based) or 100 (Internet-based) on the TOEFL, or an overall band score of 7.0 on the academic IELTS with no individual band score below 6.0.
-Applicants admitted as degree candidates will be required to take the GW English for Academic Purposes Placement Test before registering.
-(Applicants who receive a TOEFL score of 620 on the paper test or 105 on the Internet test, or have an overall band score of 7.0 on the academic IELTS, with no individual band score below 6.5, are exempted from the placement test.)
-English for Academic Purposes course work may be required, depending on the applicant's performance on the placement test but may not be applied toward the degree.
-Students who are required to take such courses must do so at their own expense and may find that their progress toward completing the degree may be delayed.
+The following additional requirements pertain to all applicants who are not citizens of countries in which English is the official language and who have not graduated from a college or university in which English is the language of instruction.
+(Specified possible exemptions from this policy can be found at graduate.admissions.gwu.edu/english-language-requirements.)—Applicants are required to submit scores from the Test of English as a Foreign Language (TOEFL) or the academic International English Language Testing System (IELTS) or the Pearson Test of English–Academic (PTE).
+To be considered for admission, applicants are normally expected to have a minimum score of 600 (paper-based) or 100 (Internet-based) on the TOEFL, or an overall band score of 7.0 on the IELTS with no individual band score below 6.0, or a score of 68 on the PTE.

 Readmission—A graduate student who has not been continuously enrolled or on approved leave of absence must file an application for readmission the semester before planning to return to school.

 Information on grades and computing the grade-point average is under University Regulations.
-Courses taken to satisfy degree requirements cannot be taken on a Credit (CR) basis, with the exception of Thesis Research, capstone courses, and the M.I.P.P.
-Practicum.
+Courses taken to satisfy degree requirements cannot be taken on a Credit (CR) basis, with the exception of some capstone courses.